legendcodermartino1245/ldac-optimization-guide/README.md

 > 🔧 **Note**: AVRCP negotiation is unidirectional — **the lower of the two devices' supported versions wins**.

-## 🔁 LDAC Multipoint: What Actually Needs to Match
+## 🔁 LDAC Multipoint: What Actually Needs to Match using AVCRP 1.5

 | Parameter                                 | Must Match? |
 |-------------------------------------------|-------------|